Yesterday was Abraham Lincoln’s birthday. Most of us know that he was the 16th President of the United States

-Abe Lincoln re: Scott vs. Sandford Decision |
+| Abe Lincoln re: Scott vs. Sandford Decision |

 So, who was Dred Scott?

 Dred Scott was an African-American slave who unsuccessfully sued for his freedom and that of his wife and their two daughters.
 His 1857 case was very famous, and has been forever known as ‘The Dred Scott Decision’.
 His suit first went to trial in 1847, but he lost on a technicality because he couldn't prove that he and Harriet were owned by his master's widow.
 Ten years later, after a decade of appeals and court reversals, his case was finally brought before the United States Supreme Court.
-The case was based on the fact that although he and his wife, Harriet Scott, were slaves, he had lived with his master Dr. John Emerson in States and territories where slavery was illegal according to both State laws and the Northwest Ordinance of 1787, including Illinois and Minnesota (which was then part of the Wisconsin Territory ).
+The case was based on the fact that although he and his wife, Harriet Scott, were slaves, he had lived with his master Dr. John Emerson in States and territories where slavery was illegal according to both State laws and the Northwest Ordinance of 1787, including Illinois Minnesota Wisconsin Territory

-Harriet and Dred Scott |
+| Harriet and Dred Scott |

 Dred’s and Harriet’s extended stay in Illinois, a free State, gave him the legal standing to make a claim for freedom, as did his extended stay in Wisconsin, where slavery was also prohibited.
 But Dred never made the claim while living in the free lands – perhaps because he was unaware of his rights at the time; or perhaps because he was content with his master.
 After two years, the army transferred Dr. Emerson to the south: first to

 The Scott v.
-Emerson case was tried in 1847 in the federal-state courthouse in St. Louis .
-The judgment went against Dred, but having found evidence of hearsay, the judge called for a retrial.
+Emerson case was tried in 1847 in the federal-state courthouse in St. Louis

 The nine justices of the Supreme Court of 1856 certainly had biases regarding slavery.
 Seven had been appointed by pro-slavery presidents from the South, and of these, five were from slave-holding families.
 They voted 7-2 against Dred and his family.